ewjay/fapiwiki/Home.md

 Welcome to the Official OIDF FAPI WG wiki!

-To see all items, please go to https://bitbucket.org/openid/fapi/wiki/browse/

 ## Current Working Draft

 * Implementer's Draft for Part 1: Read Only APIs security